Blog/Procurement Guide

 Can small businesses (SMEs) win UK government contracts?

 Yes.
 The UK government has a target to award 33% of procurement spend to SMEs.
 Many contracts are below the OJEU threshold specifically to be accessible to smaller suppliers.
-Contracts Finder publishes all England contracts above £10,000, many of which are suitable for SMEs.
+Contracts Finder publishes all England contracts above £12,000 including VAT, many of which are suitable for SMEs.

 Search 63,000+ UK government tenders

-PSIP aggregates all four UK procurement portals with daily alerts, AI scoring, expiry tracking and competitor intelligence.
+PSIP aggregates all five UK procurement portals with daily alerts, AI scoring, expiry tracking and competitor intelligence.

-Starter plan from £199/month.
-No credit card required for trial.
+Starter plan from £99/month.
+No credit card required.